Maxitive functions with respect to general orders: Introduction

-The paper is organized as follows: Section \ref{sec:basics} covers basic concepts and definitions.
-In Section \ref{sec:mainResult}, we present and prove the main result.
-Section \ref{sec:ex} discusses variations of the main result for different stochastic orders.
-Finally, in an appendix, we provide representation results for maxitive risk measures on $C_b$ and auxiliary results for quantile functions.
+The paper is structured as follows: In Section~\ref{sec:motivation}, we provide some motivation for maxitivity in decision-making and possibility theory.
+Section~\ref{sec:basics} introduces the basic concepts and definitions.
+In Section~\ref{sec:mainResult}, we present and prove the main result.
+Section~\ref{sec:ex} explores variations of the main result in the context of different stochastic orders.
+Finally, the appendix provides representation results for maxitive risk measures on \(C_b\), along with auxiliary results related to quantile functions.